BonsaiDen/JavaScript-Garden/doc/arguments.md

 ### Performance myths and truths

-The `arguments` is, except for the two cases named at the start of this section, always created.
-It doesn't matter whether it is used or not.
+The `arguments` object is always created the only two exceptions being the cases where it is declared as a name inside of a function or one of its formal parameters.
+It does not matter whether it is used or not.

 Both getters and setters are **always** created; thus, using it has nearly no performance impact at all, especially not in real world code where there is more than an access to the arguments object properties.

 > **ES5 Note:** These getters and setters are not created in strict mode.